DevExpress/testcafe-studio-docs/documentation/working-with-testcafe-studio/debugging-tests.md

 You can activate the debug mode in one of the following ways:

-* Add the [Debug](recording-tests/test-actions/debug.md#debug) action to a particular stage of a test.
+* Add the [Debug](recording-tests/test-actions/debug.md#debug) action to a particular position of a test.
 The test is paused when the test reaches this action.

     ![Debug Action](../../images/working-with-testcafe-studio/debug-action.png)